Plank Hold Calories Burned Calculator

 How many calories does plank hold burn in 30 minutes?

-A person weighing 160 lbs (73 kg) burns approximately 138 calories during 30 minutes of plank hold.
-This is based on a MET value of 3.8.
+A person weighing 160 lbs (73 kg) burns approximately 145 calories during 30 minutes of plank hold.
+This is based on a MET value of 3.8 for plank hold.
 Heavier individuals burn more calories, and lighter individuals burn fewer.

 What is the MET value of plank hold?

-The MET (Metabolic Equivalent of Task) value for plank hold is 3.8.
+The default MET (Metabolic Equivalent of Task) value for plank hold is 3.8, while the selected training style uses MET 3.8.
 This means plank hold burns 3.8 times more energy than sitting at rest.
 MET values are established by the Compendium of Physical Activities and represent average energy expenditure for the activity.

 Is plank hold good for weight loss?